rajingithub/mysql_replication_project/README.md

 FLUSH PRIVILEGES;
 `

-Note down the follwoing details of the master
+Note down the following details of the master

 `SHOW MASTER STATUS;`